benjavides/TD_debugger/README.md

-> This is a working proof of concept for debugging python code executing inside of Touchdesigner
+> This is a working proof of concept for debugging python code executing inside of Touchdesigner.
+Tested in Touchdesigner 2022.31030.

 ![image-20230906021657083](./assets/image-20230906021657083.png)